senakasjp/CLI-Video-Editor/README.md

 - `ffmpeg` and `ffprobe`
 - `bc` (used for timing/math)
-- Apple Silicon recommended for `h264_videotoolbox` acceleration
+- Apple Silicon recommended for `hevc_videotoolbox` acceleration

+## Workflow Notes

+- This pipeline keeps 10-bit precision through LUT conversion and final assembly.
+- Outputs are HEVC in MP4 with `hvc1` tags; QuickTime is more likely to open them without warnings.

 ## Configuration Notes

 - `last.config` stores the previous run’s settings (color, text, music, intro/outro selection).
 - `VIDEO_EDITOR.SH` targets 3840x2160, 30 fps, and ~60 Mbps.
 - Text overlays are drawn near the bottom-left with a simple fade-in/out alpha ramp.